-- 35. Colleges must work with levy-paying employers in their region to identify the training levy-payers require to help make a demonstrable return on investment and should support levy-payers in developing their applications.

-- 36. In instances where the levy-payer wishes to pass on their allocation to supplychain companies, it should ultimately be on the basis of what benefits the levy-paying employer (although there should also be obvious benefits to the supply-chain company).
-The levy-payer, along with the proposed supply-chain company/companies, should therefore be involved in the process of engagement with the college, the training needs analysis and the application; which must be signed by both the levy-payer and the supply-chain company.
+- 39. Colleges must work with Levy-paying employers in their region to identify the training they require to help make a demonstrable return on investment, and should support Levy-payers in developing their applications. - 40.
+In instances where the Levy-payer wishes to pass on their allocation to supply-chain companies, it should ultimately be on the basis of what benefits the Levy-paying employer (although there should also be obvious benefits to the supply-chain company).
+The Levy-payer, along with the proposed supply-chain company/companies, should therefore be involved in the process of engagement with the college, the training needs analysis and the application; which must be signed by both the Levy-payer and the supply-chain company.

-- 37. Levy-payers are required to submit evidence of their eligibility to pay the Levy to accompany their FWDF application.
-This should take the form of a copy of the relevant part of the most recent Employer Payment Summary (EPS) which reports the level of Apprenticeship Levy contribution.
-HM Revenue & Customs guidance can be found at https://www.gov.uk/guidance/what-payroll-information-to-report-to-hmrc.
+- 41. Levy-payers are required to submit evidence of their eligibility to pay the Levy to accompany their FWDF application.
+This should normally take the form of a copy of the relevant part of the most recent Employer Payment Summary (EPS) which reports the level of Apprenticeship Levy contribution.
+See HM Revenue & Customs guidance">HM Revenue & Customs guidance.

+- 42. SFC is aware that these documents can vary greatly in layout, presentation and ease of production, depending on the payroll systems in use by the Levy-payer.
+We will therefore also accept P32 documents (that summarise the monthly amounts Levy-payers have paid to HMRC) or other documents generated by employers' payroll systems that show Levy payments.

-- 38. In addition to evidence of employer Levy eligibility, the following information is required in all funding applications (for both the levy-payer and the supply-chain company if applicable):
+- 43. In addition to evidence of employer Levy eligibility, the following information is required in all funding applications (for both the Levy-payer and the supply-chain company if applicable):

 - Company name and sector.

 - Company registration detail and number.

 - Details of skills gap(s) to be addressed.

-- Impact of training on productivity.
+- Impact of training on productivity (particularly in the context of the COVID-19 pandemic).

 - Cost of training.

 - Training identified/to be delivered.

 - Timescale for training delivery.

 - Number of employees to be enrolled.

 - Number and level of qualifications to be achieved.

 - Number of notional hours of study.

-- 39. SFC has provided an application template and process flow-chart at Annex B. Colleges may use their own application form, but must include all the information required by SFC. - 40.
-Where demand from levy-payers is greater than their regional allocation, colleges/strategic bodies should create a waiting list and include this in their reporting process to SFC (see Annex C). - 41.
+- 44. SFC has provided an application template and process flow-chart at Annex B. Colleges may use their own application form, but must include all the information required by SFC.

+- 45. Where demand from Levy-payers is greater than their regional allocation, colleges should create a waiting list and include this in their reporting process to SFC (see Annex C). - 46.
 Levy-payers have the right to appeal a decision made by the college on their application for training.
 In practical terms, an appeal is only likely to arise where there are insufficient funds available to enable the college to undertake the training or where an application does not meet eligibility criteria.
-Levy-payers should be directed to appeal through the SFC mailbox fwdfappeals@sfc.ac.uk.
+Levy-payers should be directed to appeal through the SFC FWDF mailbox fwdfappeals@sfc.ac.uk.